goodylili/goodylili.github.io/content/posts/Warp_Adoption_Guide.md

 - **Performance**: You should choose warp over other frameworks because of its speed and composability. warp offers notable benefits for performance and scalability through Rust’s built-in async/await syntax for handling concurrent requests safely without the risks associated with thread blocking.
-- **Ease of** **u****se****/****DX**: warp is also straightforward to use compared to many Rust-based frameworks, with cleaner syntax.
+- **Ease of use/DX**: warp is also straightforward to use compared to many Rust-based frameworks, with cleaner syntax.
 Its minimalist API design reduces runtime overhead while leveraging Rust’s memory safety features to mitigate common security vulnerabilities.
-- **Bundle** **s****ize**: warp's small bundle size makes it perfect for efficient deployment in resource-constrained environments like containerized applications or for building microservices and edge computing scenarios.
+- **Bundle size**: warp's small bundle size makes it perfect for efficient deployment in resource-constrained environments like containerized applications or for building microservices and edge computing scenarios.
 You can expect your apps to have faster download times and improved performance with limited storage and bandwidth
-- **Community &** **e****cosystem**: warp is relatively new, but already has a vibrant community of developers and projects using the framework.
+- **Community & ecosystem**: warp is relatively new, but already has a vibrant community of developers and projects using the framework.
 Its developer community constantly contributes tools to extend the framework’s capabilities and add more use cases
-- **Learning** **c****urve**: warp has a steeper learning curve relative to other frameworks, including Hyper.
+- **Learning curve**: warp has a steeper learning curve relative to other frameworks, including Hyper.
 Its focus on simplicity, consistency, and best practices throughout the framework makes it easier to pick up and use regardless of the developer’s background
 - **Documentation**: You can find [w](https://docs.rs/warp/latest/warp/)[arp’s documentation](https://docs.rs/warp/latest/warp/) [in the](https://docs.rs/warp/latest/warp/) [Rust directory](https://docs.rs/warp/latest/warp/).
 The docs provide detailed guides you can use to familiarize yourself with the project.
 Many tutorials on the warp framework are scattered across the web, including code samples and practical use cases for your consumption
 - **Integrations**: warp plays nicely with multiple libraries and tools in Rust’s ecosystem.
 Its flexible architecture allows you to integrate tools and extensions to supercharge your use cases for your project’s specific requirements